AlaskaAirlines/auro-toast/docs/partials/api.md

 ### Dynamic Injection of Standalone Toasts without auro-toaster

 When dynamically injecting `auro-toast` elements at runtime, the consumer is responsible for a container element with `aria-live` that **must already be present in the DOM** before any toast is appended to it.
-Screen reader register a live region when it first encounters the element on the page — content added to it later will trigger an announcement.
+Screen readers register a live region when it first encounters the element on the page — content added to it later will trigger an announcement.
 If a live region and toast content enter the DOM at the same time, the screen reader has no opportunity to register the region first and will **not** announce the content.

 The required pattern is a persistent container — a `div` or equivalent — with `aria-live="polite"` or `aria-live="assertive"`* that remains in the DOM at all times.
 Your application logic then injects `auro-toast` elements into this container at runtime as notifications occur.